European Studies Munich

 Target Group

-• Open to students of all levels with an interest in EU studies, regardless of prior background.
+• Students of all levels with an interest in EU studies, international affairs, global sustainability, or normative power regardless of prior background in the field.

 menu